 Thinking of moving to France or just want a laugh?
-Expat memoirs are good for both.
+France Expat memoirs are good for both.
 Learn from those who have gone before you and have lived through the trials and jubilations of expat life in France.
-You can learn from their mistakes and enjoy their anecdotes “right from the horse’s mouth”.
+You can learn from their mistakes and enjoy their anecdotes « right from the horse’s mouth ».
 Or just commiserate!
 There are a lot of English-speaking expats living in France, and many have written memoirs.
 Doing this is easier than ever now with self-publishing options.
-The currently trending expat memoir has been around for a long time though beginning it’s upward climb as a genre with the still wonderful A Year in Provence by Peter Mayle published in 1989.
+The currently trending France Expat memoirs have been around for a long time beginning it’s upward climb as a genre with the still wonderful A Year in Provence by Peter Mayle published in 1989.

 Résumé : Une soixantaine de textes courts empreints de poésie, véritable déclaration d’amour à la langue française. « Ma langue au chat est le premier livre de Denis Hirson écrit directement en français.
 Il observe, constate, s’étonne, et s’étonne de ce qu’on ne s’étonne pas.
 Les Français ne s’étonnent jamais assez ; s’étonner c’est reconnaître qu’on ne sait pas tout d’avance, c’est en quelque sorte un aveu de faiblesse, et les aveux de faiblesse ne sont pas le fort des Français. « Vous désirez, monsieur ? – Oui, madame, je désire. » « Vous êtes un particulier ? – Euh… et vous, non ? » Le ton n’est jamais cinglant ni agressif.
 Hirson vient à la langue française à sa manière inimitable, délicate et délicieuse, tel un Pan flûtiste sur la pointe des pieds. » Nancy Huston Né en 1951, Denis Hirson est anglophone et a grandi en Afrique du Sud.
 Installé en France depuis 1975, il est aujourd’hui maître de conférences en anglais à l’École Polytechnique et écrivain.
 Né en 1951 à Cambridge, Denis Hirson a grandi en Afrique du Sud, où il a suivi des études d’anthropologie, avant de s’installer définitivement en France en 1975.
 Il est aujourd’hui maître de conférence en anglais à l’École Polytechnique et écrivain.
 La plupart des sept livres qu’il a publiés portent sur la mémoire des années d’apartheid.
 Order Ma Langue au Chat on Amazon

-A humorous and honest account of an ex-pat reporter’s life in the south west of France.
+A humorous and honest France Expat memoirs of a reporter’s life in the south west of France.
 Packed with amusing anecdotes and true stories about the characters and places of the region.
 A must for anybody even thinking about crossing the Channel for the good life in rural France!

 Every summer thousands of Brits and other Europeans head to the south west of France for bliss, beauty and freedom.
 It’s great for a holiday – but what’s it like to actually live and work there?
 That is what reporter Chris Bockman decided to find out when he set up a Press Agency in Toulouse.
 His project was doomed (apparently) – he was constantly told by industry sages that nothing goes on there out of season.
 But he soon discovered that the strange characters, ambitious local politicians, vain sportsmen and yes, badly-behaving foreigners provided more than enough material to keep newsrooms happy.